 • The Engineered Nickel Catalysts (pictured above) for Electrochemical Clean Energy research team visits Queen's before wrapping up the \$4 million NSERC grant that could revolutionize clean energy technology through the use of nickel.

-• Dr. Farnaz Heidar-Zadeh (pictured left) joins the Department of Chemistry in Theoretical and Computational Chemistry.
-Her group will develop new mathematical tools, numerical algorithms, and computer software to qualitatively and quantitatively predict the outcome of chemical phenomena.
+• Dr. Farnaz Heidar-Zadeh (pictured left) joins the Department of Chemistry in Theoretical and Computational to qualitatively and quantitatively predict the outcome of chemical phenomena.